dcai-course/dcai-course/_lectures/imbalance-outliers-shift.md

 - Monitor the performance of your model.
 Monitor accuracy, precision, statistical measures, or other evaluation metrics.
 If these change over time, it may be due to distribution shift.
 - Monitor your data.
 You can detect data shift by comparing statistical properties of training data and data seen in a deployment.

 At a high level, distribution shift can be addressed by fixing the data and re-training the model.
+In some situations, the best solution is to collect a better training set.

+If unlabeled testing data are available while training, then one way to address covariate shift is to assign individual sample weights to training datapoints to weigh their feature-distribution such that the weighted distribution resembles the feature-distribution of test data.
+In this setting, even though test labels are unknown, label shift can similarly be addressed by employing shared sample weights for all training examples with the same class label, in order to make the weighted feature-distribution in training data resemble the feature distribution in the test data.
+However, concept shift cannot be addressed without knowledge of its form in this setting, because there is no way to quantify it from unlabeled test data.

 ## References